-You have different information sections (news feed, chats, home page, drives, ...) that allow you to communicate in a relevant way with regard to your objectives.
-So, don't communicate in duplicate in each section but choose a section adapted to each information to avoid losing your users.
+You have different information sections like the news feed, chats, the home page, and drives that allow you to communicate in a relevant way with regard to your objectives.
+So, don't communicate in duplicate in each section but choose instead a section adapted to each information to avoid losing users.

-We therefore recommend that you think about your communication objectives when transmitting information.
-Is it information that needs to be made available on a permanent basis?
-Is it an ephemeral piece of information?
+We therefore recommend that you think about your communication goals when transmitting information.
+Is it information that needs to be made available on a permanent basis, or is it of a more immediate nature?
 Does this information need to be highlighted?
-How sensitive is this information and who does it concern?
+How sensitive is this information, and who does it concern?

-The chat allows you to share information known as "hot" or specific information to quickly benefit from information related to a project / a realization.
+The chat allows you to share information known as "hot" or specific information to quickly benefit from information related to a project.
 It allows you to launch a video conference to facilitate these quick live exchanges.

 The news feed allows you to share so-called cold or official information.
-These are generally the result of exchanges (by chat, by video conference, why not) or of a work, an achievement, an event.
-It is an alternative to email.
+These are generally the result of exchanges (by chat or why not a video conference) or of a project, achievement, or event.
+It's an alternative to email.